official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 8. Other Sections of the report contain detailed accounts of the relevant decisions and events, and the Inquiry’s full conclusions and lessons.

-4

-The Report of the Iraq Inquiry9.
-The following are extracts from the main body of the Report covering some of the most important issues considered by the Inquiry.
+9. The following are extracts from the main body of the Report covering some of the most important issues considered by the Inquiry.

 # Pre‑conflict strategy and planning